MolBIFFM/diana/README.md

 pip3 install -r diana/requirements.txt
 ```

-For input of data by spreadsheet, pandas dependencies may need to be installed
+For input of mass-spectrometry data by spreadsheet, pandas dependencies may need
-additionally.
+to be installed additionally.

 DIANA is currently developed using Python 3.10.7, Ubuntu 22.10 and Cytoscape
 3.9.1.
 Source code is formatted automatically using YAPF 0.32.0.